microsoft/MCW-Innovate-and-modernize-apps-with-Data-and-AI/Whiteboard design session/WDS trainer guide - Innovate and modernize apps with Data and AI.md

 3. How should WWI implement the CQRS pattern in their new microservices-based web application?
 Provide some samples of domain entities they can use to store the event data along with state information.

     According to the Azure cloud design patterns documentation, the [Command and Query Responsibility Segregation (CQRS) pattern](https://docs.microsoft.com/azure/architecture/patterns/cqrs) separates read and update operations for a data store.
 Implementing CQRS in WWI's microservices-based application can maximize its performance, scalability, and security.
 The flexibility created by migrating to CQRS allows a system to better evolve over time and prevents update commands from causing merge conflicts at the domain level.
 There are multiple microservices in play throughout the solution.
-The Azure Functions act as microservices that perform insert operations into different data stores, such as various Azure Cosmos DB containers and Azure PostgreSQL.
+The Azure Functions act as microservices that perform insert operations into different data stores, such as various Azure Cosmos DB containers.
 The web application is composed of microservices that are responsible for applying domain-specific business logic and data operations.

     In traditional architectures, the same data model is used to query and update a database, which is simple and works well for basic create, read, update, and delete (CRUD) operations.
 In more complex applications with multiple data sources, data stores, and data velocities, this approach can become unwieldy.
 For example, on the read side, the application may perform many different queries, returning domain entities with different shapes.
 Object mapping can become complicated.
 On the write side, the model may implement complex validation and business logic.
 As a result, you can end up with an overly complex model that does too much.